aelkz/microservices-security/README.md

 oc create -f configuration/configmap/auth-integration-api-env.yml -n ${PROJECT_NAMESPACE}
 oc create -f configuration/secret/auth-integration-api.yml -n ${PROJECT_NAMESPACE}

-oc env dc/${APP} --from=secret/auth-integration-api-secret
+oc set env dc/${APP} --from=secret/auth-integration-api-secret
-oc env dc/${APP} --from=configmap/auth-integration-api-config
+oc set env dc/${APP} --from=configmap/auth-integration-api-config
 ```

 <b>NOTE:</b> All application roles are prefixed with <b>ROLE_</b> on source-code.
-This could be changed if you want at line 80 in `../configuration/security/JwtAccessTokenCustomizer.java` class.
-On RHSSO, these roles are registered without this prefix. [stack overflow](https://stackoverflow.com/questions/33205236/spring-security-added-prefix-role-to-all-roles-name)
+This could be changed if you want at <b>line 80</b> in `../configuration/security/JwtAccessTokenCustomizer.java` class.
+On RHSSO, these roles are registered without this prefix.
+See this [stack overflow](https://stackoverflow.com/questions/33205236/spring-security-added-prefix-role-to-all-roles-name) reference.

 ### `SECURITY LAB: FINAL STEP`